Hrvoje Ćustić: Death

 In the opening minutes of his club's home match against HNK Cibalia in the Croatian first division on 29 March 2008, Ćustić suffered severe head injuries after colliding with a concrete wall positioned about three metres from the sideline, supporting the fence which separates the pitch from the stands.
 Seconds before, Ćustić tried to win a loose ball in a duel with an opposing player, but then both players collided and Ćustić was carried into the wall, hitting it with his head.

 He was immediately transported to the local hospital and underwent surgery the following evening.
 Following the surgery, he was in an induced coma and his condition remained stable until 2 April 2008, when a believed infection caused a rapid increase in his body temperature.
 His condition immediately worsened and in the early afternoon of 3 April 2008, the hospital confirmed that he was brain dead at 11:51 CET that day.
-Following his death, all of the Croatian league fixtures scheduled for the following weekend were postponed.
+Following his death, all of the Croatian league fixtures scheduled for the following weekend were postponed.May he rest in peace.